afrizal-id/create-swapfile/README.md

 # Create swapfile on Linux server
-Scripts to simple create swapfile for your Linux servers
+The simple shell scripts to create swapfile on your Linux servers

 # How to create swap file?
 1. SSH login to your server as root